 SA2 thanks SA4 for their LS.
 SA2 have discussed it and would like to provide following answer:

-The current IMS architecture specified by TS 23.228 can support UE downloading models via ADC without any impact to SA2 specifications.
+The current IMS architecture specified by TS 23.228 can support UE downloading models transparently via ADC without any impact to SA2 specifications.

-Downloading models to MF and enriching MF with inference capability is currently not supported by IMS specifications and is not in scope of the IMS RTC study for R20
+Downloading models to MF and enriching MF with inference capability is currently not supported by IMS specifications and is not in scope of the IMS RTC study for R20.

-; considering SA2 work about this would have to be discussed in SA2 first based on use cases
+In order to be able to provide a more accurate answer, SA2 would like SA4 to clarify what new functionalities are expected to be supported by the UE and IMS entities (e.g. MF, DC AS) respectively compared to what has been specified in TS 23.228 Annex AC.
+Based on that information, SA2 can then make a more accurate evaluation on the potential impacts to SA2 specifications.

 .